stefan-jo/stefan-jo.github.io/_posts/2020-10-12-first_post.md

 Please download and have a look at the [2020 NLP Survey Report](https://gradientflow.com/2020nlpsurvey/) for more details.

 ## 2. The importance of data annotation

+Data annotation or labelling is often considered an uncool, unqualified and strenuous task that *has to be* completed before finally being able to train a fancy model.
+However, in reality it is one of the most crucial tasks of completing a successful machine learning project that deserves more attention.
+Without clear guidelines and best practices, data annotation can become very expensive and even lead to the failure of machine learning projects due to insufficient data quality.
+It was great to see the topic being discussed repeatedly during several session at the NLP Summit 2020.
+Rebecca Leung and Marianne Mak from John Snow Labs even gave an entire talk about "Lessons learned annotating training data for healthcare NLP projects".
+Here are many of their insights as well as some ideas from other talks or my own experience.

+**Data annotation is not unqualified work!** While it may be relatively easy to draw a bounding box around a street sign, most NLP annotation tasks require serious skills.
+If you want to have a good dataset, annotation needs to be done by qualified domain-experts.
+For sensitive areas such as healthcare or legal, this might even require having a PhD in the respective field.
+Moreover, annotation requires incredible focus, speed and endurance.
+Great annotators should be appreciated and well compensated.

+**Go for quality, not quantity!** Even if you have experts annotating your data, they can still make some mistakes.
+Some label types (e.g. sentiment) are very subjective and depend on the opinion of a given annotator.
+Training a machine learning model on smaller, high-quality datasets can lead to better results than training on larger, but noisy and inconsistent data.
+If the annotation task is subjective or ambiguous, it may help to let two (or more) annotators label the same examples.
+If the annotators agree, the label is accepted, if they disagree, majority voting or common review can be the solution.

+**Define and review clear annotation guidelines!**

+**Align expectations of your team and clients!**

+**Use annotation tools!!!** If there was

 - Multiple labelers, consensus
 - Alignment sessions with team and clients